Appendicitis is swelling (inflammation) of the appendix. The appendix is a small pouch attached to the large intestine.

 Appendicitis is a very common cause of emergency surgery.
 The problem most often occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.

 The symptoms of appendicitis can vary.
 It can be hard to diagnose appendicitis in young children, the elderly, and women of childbearing age.

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.